hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 ```
 See sample output [/label/radiology/download_app.sh.job_id.out](./label/radiology/download_app.sh.job_id.out).

-Get the sample pathology dataset.
+Get the sample radiology dataset.
 To save time, instead of using command `monailabel datasets --download` to download a large dataset as commented out in [/label/radiology/download_dataset.sh](./label/radiology/download_dataset.sh), we will copy some images from a pre-downloaded dataset on HiperGator to set up a smaller dataset.
 ```
 sbatch download_dataset.sh
 ```